Lawsuits are currently being filed on behalf of teens suffering through extreme addiction complications as a result of Juul addiction.

 Juul teen addiction lawsuits seek to hold Juul responsible for the efforts they took to hide the risk of addiction from our nation’s teens.
 Juul class action lawsuits may be able to assist in funding the next problem – figuring out a way to treat teens and children addicted to adult products.

 Doctors believe the extreme addiction symptoms experienced by teen users is due to the fact that the design of the Juul allows users to ingest far more nicotine than would with traditional cigarettes.
 According to addiction specialists, the behaviors teens addicted to Juul are experiencing more closely resemble opioid or marijuana addiction rather than traditional tobacco cigarette addiction.

-There is very little scientific guidance on the future complications and diagnoses that teens may experience as a result of the vaping addiction.
-We will continue to monitor the long-term injuries (lung, heart and other serious complications).
+There is very little scientific guidance on the future complications and diagnoses that teens may experience as a result of vaping addiction.
+We will continue to monitor the long-term injuries (lung, heart, and other serious complications).
 In the short term, Juul addiction lawsuits seek to assist teens as they struggle through addiction and bring awareness to the danger of teen Juul addiction.

 The e-liquid contained in JUUL pods has a notably high nicotine concentration of 5 percent.
 Vaping one pod is equivalent to 200 puffs or one whole pack of traditional combustible cigarettes.
 E-liquids may also contain other unhealthy chemicals and compounds, including carcinogens.